Camping is one of the best ways to truly see the natural world in all of its glory.

 In terms of parking at the actual park, there is plenty of room.
 There are over 100 individual sites with a few off-site places offering spots as well.

-Temperatures in this part of the country get insanely high in the summer, so plan your trip in the other three seasons to get the best experience possible.
+Temperatures in this part of the country get insanely high in the summer, so you might consider planning your trip during the other three seasons to get the best experience possible.

 Looking for an island with wild horses… Assateague Island is the place to see! (photo credit: National Park Service)